In the News

-In his letter to the network’s president, the senator cites studies from the Institute of Medicine and the National Research Council, as well as the U.S. General Accountability Office and insight from the Adler School’s David Castro-Blanco, Ph.D., ABPP.
+In his letter to the network’s president, the senator cites studies from the Institute of Medicine and the National Research Council, as well as the U.S. General Accountability Office and insight from the Adler University’s David Castro-Blanco, Ph.D., ABPP.

 Reuters recently interviewed Dr. Castro Blanco for a story about the show and its depiction of youth football culture.
 In interview remarks cited in Sen. Durbin’s letter to the network, Dr. Castro-Blanco said: “Showing adults browbeating kids into being football players is dangerous entertainment,”